The distribution of syntactic dependency distances: Results

-$\Omega$ is a new closeness scores for syntactic dependency distances.
+$\Omega$ is a new closeness score for syntactic dependency distances.
 The higher its value, the closer the syntactically related words.
 Refer to section \ref{subsec:omega} for further details on its properties and computation.
-The score takes positive values when syntactic dependency distances are minimized, negative values when they go against minimization, and values around 0 when there is no pressure in either direction \citep{Omega}.
+The score takes positive values when syntactic dependency distances are minimized, negative values when they go against minimization, and values around 0 when there is no pressure in either direction \parencite{Omega}.
 Let $\left<\Omega \right>$ be the average value of $\Omega$ over all sentences with a given length in a language.
-We here focus on the scenarios in which $\left<\Omega \right> \approx 0$ or sentence length is small, and see how these are mirrored on the best estimated model.
-Table \ref{tab:omega_0} shows how the best model in languages and sentence lengths for which $|\left<\Omega \right> - 0.1| \leq 0$ is always 0, with the exceptions of Korean in PSUD and Polish in PUD, for which the best model is Model 5.
-This can be also visualized in figure \ref{fig:PUD_omega} and figure \ref{fig:PSUD_omega}, by looking at the correspondence between green tiles in (a), indicating Model 0, and white tiles in (b), marking $\left<\Omega \right> \approx 0$.
-Concerning short sentences, figures \ref{fig:PUD_omega} (b) and \ref{fig:PSUD_omega} (b) show how for sentences of 3-4 words we find the coexistence of three states, with syntactic structures being shaped by either minimization, maximization, or neither.
+See \autoref{fig:PUD_omega} and \autoref{fig:PSUD_omega} for the best model for each sentence length (a) and the corresponding value of $\left <\Omega \right>$ (b), for PUD and PSUD respectively.
+First, in sentences of a very few words, the best model is either Model 0 or one with a single regime, and the values of the optimality score signal the coexistence of the three possible systems: anti-DDm (orange tiles), no bias (white tiles), and pro-DDm (purple tiles).
+Given the definition of the score, we expect that, under the assumption that Model 0 is the real distribution, $\left <\Omega \right>$ will take values around 0, as both situations underlie random word ordering.
+This expectation is met in 6/8 instances, as displayed in \autoref{tab:omega_0}, and as suggested by the correspondence between white tiles in (b) and green tiles in (a).
+The two exceptions are Korean in PSUD and Polish in PUD, for which the best model is Model 5.
+Then, for sentences longer than 5-6 words, $\left <\Omega \right>$ indicates that distances in syntactic structures are always minimized, which is mirrored in the disappearance of Model 0 and the predominance of the single regime models.
+Finally, as pressure for minimization further increases with sentence length, these simpler models are progressively replaced by the models with two regimes.